 As explained above, the maximum age recommended for a woman to undergo IUI is 36 years.
 From this age on, the success rate starts diminishing dramatically due to a diminished ovarian reserve.

-After placing the sperm into the uterus in a IUI procedure, sperm must be able to reach the egg cell without further assistance.
-To this end, it is essential that the man has good motility and concentration.
+Once the semen is deposited in the patient's uterus in an AI, the sperm must be able to reach the egg without any help.
+For this reason, it is essential that the man has good mobility and sperm concentration so that the intrauterine insemination has a chance of success.

 FAQs from users